jamilhassanspain/pot-bluemix-docs/Lab 2 - Create a LoopBack Application/README.md

 	> ![][troubleshooting]
 	>
 	> The first time you invoke the API, you may receive an error.
-The error occurs becuase the browser does not trust the self-signed certificate from the MicroGateway.
+The error occurs because the browser does not trust the self-signed certificate from the MicroGateway.
 To resolve the error, click on the link in the response window and accept the certificate warning.

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/5010/lab-guide/img/lab2/cert-error.png)